TopBrussels/FCNCAnalysis/README.md

 cd localsubmission

-python createSubmitScript.py #creates the submission scripts.
+python createSubmitScript.py %creates the submission scripts.
 You can run 1 interactively to make sure there are no bugs in the code

 source SubmitAll.sh

-#check status with 'qstat -u kderoove'
+check status with 'qstat -u kderoove'

 cd ../../scripts #change the channel and date in Merger.py & MakePlots.C

-source PlotBomb.sh #This will merge your output controlPlots, as well as your ntuples into 1 file and store them in the directory ../Merged, with the appropriate tag.
+source PlotBomb.sh #This will merge your output controlPlots, as well as your ntuples into 1 file respectively and store them in the directory ../Merged, with the appropriate tag.
 At the same time, the controlplots will be stacked into the directory ../Plots